Harold II: Last Saxon King of England

 Harold, putting aside family made the political decision to replace Tostig with the Earl Morcar.
 As far as Tostig was concerned to turn against your own brother was the greatest betrayal and he would never forgive Harold for doing so.

 Tostig vowed vengeance and fled to Norway where he quickly formed an alliance with the ferocious and legendary Viking warrior Harald Hadrada.
-From now on Harold and his embittered brother Tostig would be implacable foes and it would prove fatal to both of them.
+From now on Harold and his embittered brother Tostig would be implacable foes and it would prove fatal to both.

 He died on 5 January, and regardless of what he may have thought or wished the Witan selected Harold to succeed him.
 He was crowned at Westminster Abbey later that same day.